seismocodes/Incubator2020/README.md

 pip install --extra-index-url https://test.pypi.org/simple/ lfelib
 ```

-Run `lfefind` command to look for LFEs for two families during the day of April 21st 2008.
+Run `lfeall` command to look for LFEs for two families during the day of April 21st 2020.
 It will create two output files catalog.csv in the directory LFEs/family_name.
 Each of the pickle files contains a pandas dataframe with columns year, month, day, hour, minute, second where the LFE was detected, corresponding value of the cross-correlation, number of channels that were used to detect the LFE.
 ```
+cd examples
+getresp -s stations_permanent.txt
-lfefind -t 080326.08.015 -s GCK GFC -t0 2008 4 21 0 0 0 -tf 2008 4 22 0 0 0
+lfeall -ff families_permanent.txt -s stations_permanent.txt -t templates -t0 2020 4 21 0 0 0 -tf 2020 4 22 0 0 0
 ```

 ## Install development environment for testing and packaging